io-sea/hestia/README.md

 # Hestia

-Hestia (Hierarchical Storage Tiers Interface for Applications) is a [Hierarchical Storage Management](https://en.wikipedia.org/wiki/Hierarchical_storage_management) (HSM) application for Object Stores.
+Hestia (Hierarchical Storage Tiers Interface for Applications) is a [Hierarchical Storage Management](https://en.wikipedia.org/wiki/Hierarchical_storage_management) (HSM) wrapper for Object Stores.

 It is being developed in the context of the [IO-SEA](https://iosea-project.eu) project for Exascale Storage I/O and Data Management.

-It adds HSM features, Object grouping and general Object adressing capabilities to third-party Object Stores.

-Currently the software is in an `alpha` state - interfaces are being designed for use in the IO-SEA project and basic implementations added.
+Currently the software is in a `beta` state - interfaces are being designed for use in the IO-SEA project and basic implementations added.

 # Hello World Example